ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 {:tip: .tip}
 {:pre: .pre}

-# Resilient and secure multi-region Kubernetes clusters with Cloud Internet Services
+# Resilient and secure multi-region Kubernetes clusters with {{site.data.keyword.cis_full_notm}}
 {: #multi-region-k8s-cis}

 Users are less likely to experience downtime when an application is designed with resiliency in mind.
 When implementing a solution with {{site.data.keyword.containershort_notm}}, you benefit from built-in capabilities, like load balancing and isolation, increased resiliency against potential failures with hosts, networks, or apps.
 By creating multiple clusters and if an outage occurs with one cluster, users can still access an app that is also deployed in another cluster.
 With multiple clusters in different locations, users can also access the closest cluster and reduce network latency.
 For additional resiliency, you have the option to also select the multi-zone clusters, meaning your nodes are deployed across multiple zones within a location.

-This tutorial highlights how Cloud Internet Services (CIS), a uniform platform to configure and manage the Domain Name System (DNS), Global Load Balancing (GLB), Web Application Firewall (WAF), and protection against Distributed Denial of Service (DDoS) for internet applications, can be integrated with Kubernetes clusters to support this scenario and to deliver a secure and resilient solution across multiple locations.
+This tutorial highlights how {{site.data.keyword.cis_short}}, a uniform platform to configure and manage the Domain Name System (DNS), Global Load Balancing (GLB), Web Application Firewall (WAF), and protection against Distributed Denial of Service (DDoS) for internet applications, can be integrated with Kubernetes clusters to support this scenario and to deliver a secure and resilient solution across multiple locations.

 ## Objectives
 {: #objectives}